Skip to content

 Project Code Structure

-In addition to the top-level directories tech-docs, discussed above, and docs, discussed below, the code structure is as follows.
+In addition to the top-level directories tech-docs, discussed above, docs, discussed below, and contrib, the staging area for contributed ideas and techniques, the code structure is as follows.
 At this time, there are three major subsystems:

 • data for all data governance and management capabilities.